nils-herrmann/scival_search/README.md

 ```

 ## Usage
-Open `scival_search.ipynb` and run the cells sequentially
+Open notebooks and run the cells sequentially